- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 What do you do next?
 It may be old, but it’s true: work smarter, not harder.
 Seek the best possible preparation help so you can pass the tests the first time!

-No matter how top-notch your NYSTCE study guides are, they’ll mean nothing unless you know how to answer constructed-response questions, for the Computer Based Tests (CBT), written tests like the Liberal Arts and Sciences Test (LAST) and Assessments of Teaching Skills—Written (ATS–W).
+No matter how top-notch your NYSTCE practice tests are, they’ll mean nothing unless you know how to answer constructed-response questions, for the Computer Based Tests (CBT), written tests like the Liberal Arts and Sciences Test (LAST) and Assessments of Teaching Skills—Written (ATS–W).

-Use practice tests for the NYSTCE as an evaluation tool.
+Use NYSTCE practice exams as an evaluation tool.
 Notice where you lack knowledge and put time into mastering those areas.
 See where you need to sharpen your test taking skills and work to bring up those areas before your testing date.

 Whatever you do, don’t walking into the testing center unfamiliar with the wording and structure of test questions and answer choices.
 The exam room isn’t the time to learn the directions and struggle over the types of questions.
 Be prepared in advance by getting sample questions that mirror the real exam.

-Take many practice questions and mock exams as you can to sharpen these vital skills.
+Take many NYSTCE practice questions and mock exams as you can to sharpen these vital skills.

 Getting Help: Be Proactive